Regrow hair in as few as 3-6 months

 When done by a skilled surgeon, a hair transplant can make your hairline look identical to a natural hairline unaffected by male pattern hair loss.

-Although hair transplant surgery is effective, its cost can be a major downside.
+Although hair transplant surgery is effective, it can be quite expensive.
 If you have an obvious receding hairline and noticeable hair loss, this hair restoration procedure can cost several thousand dollars at a minimum.

 And if you’re wondering about other medical treatments for hair loss, like platelet-rich plasma (PRP), you can check out our guide to PRP for hair loss.